 Exercise often.
 Frequent exercise can help keep you healthy.
 Try to exercise for

 30minutes most days of the week.
-Yoga is a good option.
+Yoga is a good choice.

-Eat well.
+Eat well and regularly.
 Good nutrition can give you energy and make you feel better.
 Eat lots of fruits, vegetables, and whole grains.
-And cut back on excess fat and sugar.
+Avoid skipping meals, because seizures are more likely if you have low blood sugar.

 Control stress.
 Keeping stress levels low can help you cope better with epilepsy.
 To manage stress, try an exercise program.

 Manage illness.
 Get proper treatment when you’re sick.
-And if you’ve been prescribed AEDs, be sure to take them even when you’re ill.
+Check with your healthcare provider and pharmacist about the risk of seizures with medicines you take for illnesses.
+If your healthcare provider has prescribed antiepileptic medicines, be sure to take them even when you’re ill.